Welcome to the natural world of

 Passionate about wolves

 ANITA YOUNG is a painter of the natural world based in Cheshire, England.
 She was born in Blackburn, Lancashire in 1956.
-She has lived in the village of Stockton Heath with husband Andrew since 1985 and works from her studio at Higher Whitley in the heart of the beautiful Cheshire countryside.
+She has lived in the village of Stockton Heath with husband Andrew since 1985 and works from her studio in Stockton Heath in beautiful Cheshire.

 Anita’s work is influenced first and foremost by her deep love of nature.
 Specialising in wildlife, she celebrates the beauty of the natural world through the medium of pastel, focusing primarily upon mammals and birds.
 Her aim is to depict the essence and the spirit, as well as the visual reality, of her subject in as fine a detail as her chosen medium will allow.
 Anita’s lifelong interest in natural history, animal behaviour, world cultures, folklore and philosophy all combine to strongly inform her choice of painting themes.